 John earned a B.S. in Agricultural Engineering Technology from Michigan State University and his Ph.D. from the School of Natural Resources and Environment at UM–Ann Arbor.
-His teaching and research interests focus on environmental justice, environmental sociology, environmental management and community-based research.
+His teaching and research interests focus on environmental justice, environmental sociology, environmental management, experiential learning, and community-based research.
+From 2009-2018, John was a program director at the Graham Sustainability Institute - coordinating a wide range of sustainability research initiatives and serving as an instructor for UC 327: Interdisciplinary Thinking - the junior level course for the Graham Sustainability Scholars program.
+John came to the Graham Sustainability Institute in 2009 after serving for two years as the Director of the UM-Flint Office of Research.
 From 2000-2007, John was the founding director of the Institute for Community and Environment at Colby-Sawyer College and an Associate Professor of Social Sciences and Education.
-John came to the Graham Institute in 2009 after serving for two years as the Director of the UM-Flint Office of Research.
 Between 1984 and 1987 John served as an agricultural volunteer with Peace Corps Nepal working on improving seed supplies in remote hill villages.
-John serves as an associate editor for the Journal of Environmental Studies and Sciences and as an advisory board member for The Integrated Assessment Society.

 Recent Publication: Handbook of Sustainability and Social Science Research Editors: Walter Leal Filho, Robert Marans and John Callewaert Springer, World Sustainability Series.
 2018.
 In this handbook, social science researchers who focus on sustainability present and discuss their findings, including empirical work, case studies, teaching and learning innovations, and applied projects.